luminovang/documentation/files/manager.md

 ## Overview

-File manager class is a simple PHP class shipped with Luminova Framework to handle file uploads as an alternative to the Storage class.
+File Manager is a helper class shipped with Luminova Framework to handle file-related operations like downloading, reading or writing files, all methods are defined as static making it easier to call.

 ***

 ## Introduction

+The Luminova `FileSystem` is a core component of the Luminova framework designed for managing file-related operations.
+It handles tasks such as retrieving system paths, downloading, reading, and writing files.
+With its `static` methods, `FileSystem` offers convenient and efficient file management within both the framework and your application.

 ***

-# FileSystem

 * Class namespace: `\Luminova\Storages\FileManager`